Skip to content

 The Setup Cost People Often Forget

 Many people focus purely on the monthly subscription fee.
 But there is a one-off cost worth factoring in too — the time it takes to actually set the tool up.
 Configuration, testing, learning the interface.
 That initial investment of hours has a real value attached to it.
 It can help to think of it as a one-time expense that gets spread across every month you use the tool.
 The longer you use it, the smaller that setup cost feels in the overall picture.
-This is worth considering before writing a tool off as too expensive after a bumpy first week.
+This is worth noting before writing a tool off as too expensive after a bumpy first week.

 What Hourly Rate to Use